firzatullahd/firzatullahd/README.md

 > I have learned, understood, and practiced Web Development Skills and tools, such as HTML, CSS, JS, Git,
 > React & React Native.
 I am confident that I can contribute as a Front-End Developer, and practice/sharpen my skills!

-- My short-term goal is to get a job as front-end developer, sharpen and possibly get more knowledges, and of course build side projects with it.
+- My short-term goal is to get a job as front-end developer, sharpen my skills and possibly get more knowledges, and of course build side projects with it.
 - currently in progress to complete node js course, and shortly after will practice react again and its UI library (framer motion etc).

 ### Languages and Tools: